Nicola D'Ascenzo: Biography

 D'Ascenzo was born in Torricella Peligna, Italy, into a family of artists, metalworkers and armor makers.
 His immediate family emigrated to the United States in 1882, and settled in Philadelphia, Pennsylvania.
 Working as a mural painter while in his teens, he attended night classes at the Pennsylvania Academy of the Fine Arts.
-He attended and then taught at the Pennsylvania Museum School, where he met his wife, fellow instructor Myrtle Dell Goodwin (1864-1954).
+He worked as a portrait painter and opened D'Ascenzo Studios, initially an interior decorating firm.
+D'Ascnzo attended and then taught at the Pennsylvania Museum School, where he met his wife, fellow instructor Myrtle Dell Goodwin (1864-1954).
 They married in 1894, and moved to Italy, where he studied at the Scuola Libera in Rome.
-The couple returned to Philadelphia in 1896, where he worked as a portrait painter and opened D'Ascenzo Studios, initially an interior decorating firm.
+The couple returned to Philadelphia in 1896, and had a daughter, Josephine.

 D'Ascenzo Studios created Art Nouveau interiors (and later stained glass facades) for Horn & Hardart restaurants, a chain of about fifty automats that began in Philadelphia in 1902.
 The company's flagship restaurant in New York City (1912) was on Broadway at Times Square.